 What if we had more freedom to make mistakes and gave the people around us permission to mess things up as well?
 It’s not that we’d start rooting for or expecting things to go wrong, we’d simply have more compassion and understanding when they did (which at some level is inevitable in life and business).

-By giving ourselves and others permission to make mistakes, we actually create an environment within our own being and within our key relationships and teams, that is conducive to trust, connection, risk-taking, forgiveness, creativity, and genuine success.
+By granting more permission for mistakes, we actually create an environment within ourselves, as well as our key relationships and teams, that is conducive to trust, connection, risk-taking, forgiveness, creativity, and genuine success.

-While it can seem a little risky, and even counter-intuitive, allowing more freedom for mistakes to be made, ironically creates the conditions for less errors to occur, and more fun and productivity to take place.
+While it can seem a bit uncomfortable, and even counter-intuitive, allowing more freedom for mistakes to be made, ironically creates the conditions for less errors to occur, and more fun and productivity to take place.

 Here are a few things to think about and focus on to expand your capacity for mistakes in a positive way:

-- Don’t Sweat the Small Stuff – As my friend and mentor Richard Carlson taught us in his bestselling book of the late 1990’s, “Don’t Sweat the Small Stuff – and it’s all small stuff.”
-The vast majority of mistakes we make in life really aren’t all that big of a deal.
+At the end of the day, the vast majority of mistakes we make in life really aren’t all that big of a deal.
 The bigger issue when it comes to mistakes is either our fear of making them or our reaction to them once they have been made (by us or other people).
 As we lighten up and practice letting things go, we find that most things we stress or worry about are really small things.
-Living life with this awareness, allows us to have more peace and a lot less stress.
+Living life with this awareness allows us to have more peace and a lot less stress.

-- Forgive – When a mistake is made, especially a big one, forgiveness is an essential aspect of moving through it.
-Most of the time there is no malicious intent by the person who made the mistake (us or others).
 Sadly, we tend to spend and waste a lot of time and energy either with blame or resentment, instead of focusing our attention in a more productive, positive, and healthy direction – forgiveness.
-It is often most difficult, but most important, for us to forgive ourselves when we make a mistake.
+It’s often quite difficult, but most important, for us to forgive ourselves when we make a mistake.
 However, if we can remember that most of the time we’re doing the best we can (as are others), we can hopefully get off our own backs and allow ourselves to be human (which means we aren’t perfect, nor is anyone else).

 Hi Mike!
 I’m so glad to read the post today, Yelena called in sick today and I have to lead the class through our Hanukkah celebration with two parents helping to make Latkes…mistakes are bound to be made!
 Steiner says that it is egotistical to dwell on our mistakes.
 When we make one we need to , as you say, learn from it and then forget about it, put it completely behind us and spend our energy moving forward.
 If we dwell on our mistakes it is as if we somehow feel are too perfect to make mistakes and we waste time and energy that could be used making the world a better place.
 Thanks so much!